dougeby/IntuneDocs/intune/get-started-groups.md

 If you've successfully created a group, it should appear in the list of **All groups**.
 If it doesn't appear there, try to create another group.

+## Next steps

+[Get started with policies](get-started-policies.md) - Create policies to prevent users from doing unauthorized things with their devices.

 ## Learn more